vmware-archive/chemtrails/README.md

     CONFIG_SERVER_URL=http://localhost:8080
     CONFIG_SERVER_USERNAME=username
     CONFIG_SERVER_PASSWORD=password

+If you want to request values that are not on the `master` branch, you can optionally supply the branch name:

+    CONFIG_SERVER_BRANCH=production

+If this is not provided, Spring Cloud Config will return values from the `master` branch.

 You will also need to set your Rails environment and Rack environment, as these values are needed before Chemtrails is available.